 I created this recipe to taste like my absolute favorite chocolate donuts.
 On the best Saturdays of my childhood, my dad and I would walk our golden retriever, Brighty, down to our local coffee shop called Java.
 They served the all time best old fashioned cake donuts with chocolate glaze.
 When I walked into that small space, the dark floors and the dark wood all over just made me think of chocolate.
 And it smelled of donuts and coffee.
 If you didn't get there early enough, you didn't get donuts, plain and simple.
 The walk was only about eight blocks, but I could never wait to get home to eat those donuts.
 One day, I was so excited to eat donuts I put my finger where it didn't belong and my dad cut it with a sharp knife because he was cutting the donut in half for us to share.
 Well, you don't have to share this Chocolate Donut Pound Cake if you don't want to!

-In the bowl of your stand mixer fitted with paddle attachment, cream the butter, sugar and vanilla extract.
+In the bowl of a stand mixer fitted with the paddle attachment, cream the butter, sugar and vanilla extract.

 Add in the eggs and mix on low until combined.
 Scrape down the side of the bowl and mix again until combined.